 NUMBERS

-• Write out all numbers one to one hundred, except as percentages (16 percent, not sixteen percent)
+• Write out all numbers one to one hundred, except as percentages (16 percent, not sixteen percent), and only in general prose.
+Use the symbol “%” in technical or scientific contexts.

 • Write out large, round whole numbers